Alovelia/redux-simple-starter/readme.md

 It will prebuild all external libraries to dll dependencies and `yarn start` will work faster.
 When you update libraries you can repeat this command.

+`yarn test:snapshot` - to create snapshots for your components.
+You should run this component only if you sure that your work is stable and could be fixed in snapshots.